 Make sure to follow the vet's instructions!
 They will give you a detailed treatment plan that you can follow.
 It can be hard not to play with a new puppy as much as you want, but you will have to learn not to.
-Pups with this disease have to rest and relax much more than a normal pup.
-That doesn't mean they still can't be pet or held affectionately!
-Pet parents of pups with panosteitis can hold them in their laps and pet them quite a bit and get that special bonding time.
+Pups with this bone disorder have to rest and relax much more than a normal pup.
+That doesn't mean they still can't be pet or held affectionately.
+Pet owners of pups with pano can hold them in their laps and pet them quite a bit and get that special bonding time.
 That is a great way to make up for the fact that you won't be playing with your furry friend as much as you normally would.

 Panosteitis in Dogs: Final Summary